DISCLOSURE: Sourced from Russian government funded media

 The past week has seen the sad loss of the world’s greatest drummer, Charlie Watts (1941 – 2021), drummer for the greatest ever rock and roll band, the Rolling Stones.
 He was one of the few Stones who wasn’t stoned all the time and gathered some moss along the way.

-We never met, but by all accounts he was a gent.
+We never met, but by all accounts, he was an agent.
 He was certainly a very fine musician and will be much missed.

-I did meet the week’s other great loss, Ted Dexter CBE (1935 – 2021), an outstanding cricketer, former captain of England and one time President of MCC.
-Unlike Boris Johnson he believed in going on to the front foot.
+I did meet the week’s other great loss, Ted Dexter CBE (1935 – 2021), an outstanding cricketer, former captain of England, and time President of MCC.
+Unlike Boris Johnson, he believed in going on to the front foot.

-A powerful driver of the ball he was one of the greatest attacking batsmen who ever lived, although he was also possessed of a sound defense and was quite able to play for the team if the occasion demanded it.
-He scored more runs on MCC’s 1962/1963 tour of Australia than any England captain before or since, indeed he scored more than a thousand first class runs on the tour at an average of over 40.
-(I should explain that under a very sensible system, since stupidly abandoned, MCC selected the touring party, which played as MCC in first class and friendly matches but as England in Tests.)
+A powerful driver of the ball he was one of the greatest attacking batsmen who ever lived, although he was also possessed of sound defense and was quite able to play for the team if the occasion demanded it.
+He scored more runs on MCC’s 1962/1963 tour of Australia than any England captain before or since, indeed he scored more than a thousand first-class runs on the tour at an average of over 40.
+(I should explain that under a very sensible system since stupidly abandoned, MCC selected the touring party, which played as MCC in first-class and friendly matches but as England in Tests.)

 I sincerely hope that Ted Dexter, who should have been knighted, will be given a memorial service at Westminster Abbey.
-One way of making up for our failure as a nation to honor this great man sufficiently would be to create a baronetcy for his son, so that Ted Dexter’s achievements would be marked for generation after generation.
+One way of making up for our failure as a nation to honor this great man sufficiently would be to create a baronetcy for his son so that Ted Dexter’s achievements would be marked by generation after generation.